 For additional information about the costs associated with our brokerage services, please see Janney’s commission schedule.

 For advisory services, you are charged an asset-based advisory fee.
 Janney generally charges a wrap fee based on a percentage of the assets in your advisory account.
-A wrap fee is a bundled fee for services such as investment advice, including portfolio management, research, custodial services, reporting and trading and execution.
+A wrap fee is a bundled fee for services such as investment advice, including portfolio management, research, custodial services, reporting, and trading and execution.
 Janney’s asset-based advisory fee does not cover transaction costs incurred when a third-party asset manager uses a broker other than Janney to execute a trade, or custody fees if the assets being advised upon are held in an account with another financial services firm.
 The total fees you pay with a wrap fee program may be higher than a typical asset-based advisory fee that does not include costs for trading and execution.
+The wrap fee charged by JCSC covers advisory services such as access to a limited number of third-party managed model portfolios, ongoing monitoring and performance reporting.
+In certain programs managed by Janney Capital Management, you will pay an active asset management fee to Janney in addition to the wrap fee.
 We may also provide investment advisory services on a non-wrap basis where you pay separate fees for investment advisory services, custody, trading and execution.

 Asset-based fees are calculated as a percentage of the value of the assets in your advisory account.
-The fee rate is set by the agreement between you and your Janney Financial Advisor according to the fee schedule detailed in Janney’s Form ADV Part 2A.
+The fee rate is set by the JCSC or the agreement between you and your Janney Financial Advisor, as applicable, according to the fee schedule detailed in Janney’s Form ADV Part 2A.
 We generally bill advisory account fees in advance of each calendar quarter, based on the value of your advisory account on the last business day of the prior quarter.
 The more assets you invest in your account, generally the more you will pay in fees, and therefore we have an incentive to encourage you to increase your advisory account assets.

 If you discontinue your advisory service, Janney will rebate the asset-based fees you paid for the period of time for which services are no longer provided.